Desiree Scott: Notts County

-On 27 February 2014, after more than a month of speculation and legal delays, Scott was officially signed by Notts County of the FA WSL.
+In February 2014, after more than a month of speculation and legal delays, Scott was officially signed by Notts County of the FA WSL.
 She missed the first half of the 2015 season while preparing for the World Cup with Canada, but returned in time for the 2015 FA Women's Cup Final at Wembley Stadium, which County lost 1–0 to Chelsea.
 She left the club in February 2016 after making 20 league appearances.

 Return to FC Kansas City

-On 8 February 2016, it was announced that Scott would play for FC Kansas City for the 2016 season of the National Women's Soccer League via the NWSL Player Allocation.
+In February 2016, it was announced that Scott would play for FC Kansas City for the 2016 season of the National Women's Soccer League via the NWSL Player Allocation.

 Utah Royals FC

-On 15 February 2018 Canada Soccer announced that Scott would play for the Utah Royals FC during the 2018 season of the National Women's Soccer League via the NWSL Player Allocation.
+In February 2018, the Canadian Soccer Association announced that Scott would play for the Utah Royals FC during the 2018 season of the National Women's Soccer League via the NWSL Player Allocation.
 She opted out of play during the 2020 NWSL Challenge Cup and the NWSL Fall Series.

 Kansas City Current

-Utah Royals FC folded in December 2020 and her playing rights were transferred to Kansas City NWSL.
+Utah Royals FC folded in December 2020 and her playing rights were transferred to the Kansas City Current.

+In October 2024, Scott announced that she would retire from the NWSL at the end of the 2024 season.

+Ottawa Rapid FC

+In January 2025, she signed with Northern Super League club Ottawa Rapid FC.
+Scott scored her first professional goal, in the club's first ever match on April 27, 2025 against AFC Toronto.

+On September 22, 2025, Scott announced that she would retire from playing professional soccer following the end of the 2025 season.
+Speaking about her final season, she said "I only hope that in my time playing for the Ottawa Rapid, I’ve helped inspire those around me through my play and my tenacious yet joyful spirit on the pitch," and that “Closing out the final chapter of my playing career here on Canadian soil, in front of incredible fans in a professional league once dreamed of, has been my honour.”

+With her team having already clinched a spot in the playoffs, Scott's career was celebrated during the Rapid's final regular season game at home in the 2025 season, at which the Ottawa mayor Mark Sutcliffe declared October 8th in the city to be "Desiree Scott Day" and fans in the crowd of 2906 donned pink headbands in her honour.